dangnha/IMA/README.md

 ## Data

-You can download ETT, Illness, Exchange Rate dataset run for this paper or another well pre-processed time series datasets at this resource [Google Drive](https://drive.google.com/drive/folders/13Cg1KYOlzM5C7K8gK8NfC-F3EYxkM3D2)
+You can download ETT, Illness, and Exchange Rate dataset run for this paper or other well pre-processed time series datasets at this resource [Google Drive](https://drive.google.com/drive/folders/13Cg1KYOlzM5C7K8gK8NfC-F3EYxkM3D2)

 ## Train your task